SamuelCV12/LambdaShell/README.md

    - Start the Lambda Shell interpreter by typing "lambda-shell".

 2. **Write the Code File:**
-   - Once the Lambda Shell is running, write the definitions found in the document CodigoLambdaShell.txt
+   - Once the Lambda Shell is running, load your code definitions using the ":l" command followed by the filename:
+     :l CodigoLambdaShell.lam

-   - The Lambda Shell will process the definitions (like true, false, pair, fst, snd, S+, P-, Zero, and the numeral definitions n0, n1, etc.) will be available in the environment.
+   - The Lambda Shell will process the file, and the defined combinators (like true, false, pair, fst, snd, S+, P-, Zero, and the numeral definitions n0, n1, etc.) will be available in the environment.
 3. **Execute Test Commands:**